 The issue of healthy living in an important debate today, especially in view of the fact that lifestyle diseases such as diabetes are on the rise.
 However, for a college student, it may not be the least of concerns yet deadliest of negligence.
 You wouldn’t want to look for work-study opportunities to cater for medical bills instead of paying for academic papers and extra courses.

 Thus, as it is important to anyone else, maintaining a healthy lifestyle at school is a necessary evil.
 It entails eating healthy foods, which are basically going to keep you safe from malnutrition diseases.
 If you are a vegan, you can check out this College Veganism guide and learn how to prep for the right dishes.
 Notably, school life, from socialization to studies; consume a lot of mental and physical energy, which means, without a proper lifestyle audit, one’s health may go from bad to worse.
-Healthy living means staying fit, which is also important to the success of a student in higher learning institution.
+Healthy living means staying fit and looking great, which is also important to the success of a student in higher learning institution.

 Tips on a healthy college lifestyle